 Proper sod care after it has been installed is very important.
 A lawn that has been sodded correctly looks really nice once established.
 It is critical to water immediately and avoid walking on it or mowing until it is firmly rooted.

 Sod that has just been laid needs to be watered within 30 minutes.
 Then keep it moist with daily watering until it has firmly rooted.
 Check the moisture by lifting corners of sod and looking under it – the soil should be moist but not mucky.

-After the first week, you can start to back off of daily watering.
-Just keep an eye on the weather and the new grass - keeping it moist.
+After the first week, you can start to back off from daily watering.
+Just keep an eye on the weather and the new grass – keeping it moist.

 Keep off the grass for the first month!
 Prevent unnecessary traffic and use until it is established.
 Roping off the new sod – or putting up signs – can help direct traffic away from the area.